35 Min Read

 Functions of Erythrocytes or Red blood cells (RBC)

-• Nutrient transport: In addition to carrying oxygen, erythrocytes are capable of delivering glucose and amino acids to cells throughout the body.
+7. Nutrient transport: In addition to oxygen, erythrocytes are capable of transporting other essential nutrients, such as glucose and amino acids, to cells throughout the body.
+This ensures that cells have a constant supply of nutrients necessary for their normal functioning.

 RBC Summery